rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/ad/_index.md

 > **Note:**
 >
-> The AD user pertaining to the credentials entered in this step will be mapped to the local principal account and assigned admin privileges in Rancher.
+> The AD user pertaining to the credentials entered in this step will be mapped to the local principal account and assigned administrator privileges in Rancher.
 You should therefore make a conscious decision on which AD account you use to perform this step.

 1. Enter the **username** and **password** for the AD account that should be mapped to the local principal account.
 2. Click **Authenticate with Active Directory** to finalise the setup.